Robert Ginyard, Chairman

 Three years ago Robert Ginyard’s major battle was raising capital and reviving his tote bag business by re-launching his signature product the Shusokumb (pronounced Shu- Sock’em) Bag, a compartmentalized tote bag designed for the millions of women who wear flat shoes or sneakers to work and later change into heels once they arrive to the office.
 He never imagined that a year later he would be battling prostate cancer.

-Paul currently serves as Vice President of External Affairs at WillCo Technologies.
-Previously, Paul was the Senior Legislative Liaison in the office of Congressional Budget Liaison, Assistant Secretary of the Army for Financial Management and Comptroller, Headquarters, Department of the Army.
+Paul currently serves as Regional Administrator for the Federal Emergency Management Agency (FEMA), Region 7.
+Previously, was the Vice President of External Affairs at WillCo Technologies and the Senior Legislative Liaison in the office of Congressional Budget Liaison, Assistant Secretary of the Army for Financial Management and Comptroller, Headquarters, Department of the Army.
 He is a graduate of the United States Military Academy at West Point and the University of Louisville, where he earned degrees in Political Science and Public Administration.

 Paul a strong advocate in the fight to end prostate cancer, serving as a spokesman for ZERO and educating other men and families.
 Paul currently serves as ZERO’s Secretary and Treasurer.
 Learn more about Paul.